leonlinsx/minimal-mistakes/_posts/2020-12-30-2020-annual-reflection.md

 2. As a reminder, the paywalled articles eventually go on [my personal blog archive](https://www.leonlinsx.com/ "leon") after a substantial delay, and I'm happy to forward any before that.
 I have some naive belief that information should be free to the extent possible
 3. There is a percentage of the time I spend the night before rushing out a piece in a panic
 4. Still stupid in many science areas though as I haven't had time to work on those
 5. I am unsure what is the point of having problems without providing solutions tbh.
+I'm not even doing all the problems, but do need to know if the ones I'm doing are right...
 6. I technically haven't joined Recurse yet; I'm in the next batch in 2021.
 7. I have books I bought in 2019 that are still unread even though they're important...